 - Create a profile for each critical information asset that establishes clear boundaries for the asset, identifies its security requirements, and identifies all of its containers.

 - Identify threats to each information asset in the context of its containers.

 - Identify and analyze risks to information assets and begin to develop mitigation approaches.

 Microsoft Security Assessment Tool

-Although not a methodology, the Microsoft Security Assessment and Planning Toolkit offers “Solution Accelerators” that help IT professionals using Microsoft products to target enterprise needs in the areas of security and compliance, management and infrastructure, and communications and collaboration.
+Although also not a methodology, the Microsoft Security Assessment and Planning Toolkit offers “Solution Accelerators” to help IT professionals using Microsoft products target enterprise needs in security and compliance, management and infrastructure, and communications and collaboration.

-This National Institute of Standards and Technology special publication discusses risk assessment, analysis, and mitigation, and defines steps in the risk assessment process.
+This National Institute of Standards and Technology special publication discusses risk assessment, analysis, and mitigation, and defines steps for the risk assessment process.

 This Information Security Forum provides a step-by-step guide for security risk assessment models.
 IRAM2 focuses on internal vulnerabilities and their potential impacts on those outside the organization.